 Prior to this assignment, Shanahan was vice president and general manager of the 787 Dreamliner and led the program during a critical period in the aircraft’s development from 2007 to 2008.

 Previously, Shanahan was vice president and general manager of Boeing Missile Defense Systems, starting in December 2004.
 Headquartered in Washington, D.C., the division’s key programs include the Ground-based Midcourse Defense system, Airborne Laser and Advanced Tactical Laser.

 Before his position in Missile Defense Systems, Shanahan was vice president and general manager for Rotorcraft Systems in Philadelphia.
 He was responsible for all U.S. Army Aviation programs and site activities in Philadelphia and Mesa, Ariz.
 Programs at these facilities include the Bell-Boeing V-22 Osprey tiltrotor, the CH-47 Chinook and the AH-64D Apache attack helicopter.

 Before leading Rotorcraft Systems, Shanahan was BCA vice president and general manager of the 757 program, with responsibility for the design, production and profitability of the 757 family of airplanes.
 He previously held leadership positions on the 767 program and in the Fabrication Division.

-Shanahan is a Royal Aeronautical Society Fellow, Society of Manufacturing Engineers Fellow and American Institute of Aeronautics and Astronautics Associate Fellow.
-He serves as Regent of the University of Washington Board and participates in numerous professional and charitable organizations, including the Washington Roundtable and serves on the board of the Washington Higher Education Task Force
+Shanahan is a Society of Manufacturing Engineers Fellow and American Institute of Aeronautics and Astronautics Associate Fellow.
+He serves as a Regent at the University of Washington and participates in numerous professional and charitable organizations, including the Washington Roundtable.

-Shanahan holds a Bachelor of Science degree in mechanical engineering from the University of Washington and a dual Master of Science degree in mechanical engineering and management from the Massachusetts Institute of Technology.
+Shanahan holds a Bachelor of Science degree in mechanical engineering from the University of Washington and two advanced degrees from the Massachusetts Institute of Technology: a Master of Science degree in mechanical engineering, and an MBA from MIT’s Sloan School of Management.